Rocket sync-tracker client

 This project is only a client (for now), so you will have to find an editor.
-You include this client in your application so it can easily talk to an external editor or play back key frame data in the final product.
+You include this client in your application so it can easily talk to an external editor or play back existing key frame data from file(s).

 Be free to post questions and create issues.
 Do not hesitate to open a pull request (completed or work in progress).
 The worst thing that can happen is that we learn something.